Longest Football Throw: How Can You Get there?

 2. Brett Favre (1997)

-During the Quarterback Challenge of 1997, Brett Favre was able to throw the ball at an astonishing distance of 75 yards.
+During the Quarterback Challenge of 1997, Brett Favre, throwing motion taken into account, was able to throw the ball at an astonishing distance of 75 yards.
 After Randall Cunningham, he holds the record for the longest football throw in NFL.

 3. Drew Bledsoe (1997)

 It was during the same event that Drew Bledsoe was able to almost achieve the same distance of 75 yards as Brett Favre but he fell short by 1 yard and ended up at 74 yards.

 Quarterback Challenge 1998 featured great quarterbacks, even during this event, Brett Favre and Drew Bledsoe were able to repeat their throwing prowess but Kordell Stewart was also able to match Drew Bledsoe at 73 yards.